 We also plan to put in place an innovative new training framework and develop an ethos for sustainability that will be unique in the UK – the creation of a ‘benign-by-design’ research culture for the 21st century chemist – and make new scientists from Nottingham “industry ready”, with a thorough understanding of the sustainability and environmental impact of their work.

 We will grasp the opportunity to place sustainability high on the educational agenda.
-New programmes, including an MSc in Green and Sustainable Chemistry, will be delivered by the School of Chemistry and collaborators through specialist courses and seminars, workshops, summer schools and industrial placements.
+New modules will be delivered by the School of Chemistry and collaborators through specialist courses and seminars.
 In addition our unique CNL building will provide outstanding facilities for teaching.

 Outreach and Public Engagement

 The new building will also provide unrivalled opportunities to engage in outreach activities, and international visibility through our pioneering YouTube videos.
 We will engage, encourage and educate new audiences by providing a teaching laboratory as a flexible facility for using the CNL as a regional hub for chemistry education, offering local schools and colleges access to a working laboratory (with technical support) to conduct experimental science using facilities and instruments not routinely available within the classroom environment.

 For all enquiries please visit:

 Connect with the University of Nottingham through social media and our blogs.

 Campus maps | More contact information | Jobs